spuithori/svelte-ionic-app/README.md

 - Adding custom class to Modal/Popover does not work (using controller) - using inline Modal/Popover is probably better anyway

+- In some cases IonPage clips the content enclosed - then you need to remove main tags in IonTabs

 ## Wishlist
 - Tailwind in separate repo?
 - Bundle optimisation using router bundling?